adolfintel/TDF/README.md

 * `1` (default): install VCRedist 2015+
 * `0`: don't install VCRedist 2015+

+__`TDF_REAPER`__
+Whether to launch Wine using reaper or not.
+This will improve detection of when a game is running or not, even if the main exe just launches a separate process and terminates immediately.

+Possible values:
+* `1` (default): use reaper
+* `0`: don't use reaper

 __`export DRI_PRIME`__
 Sometimes on systems with multiple GPUs, a game might start using the wrong GPU, such as the integrated graphics on your laptop instead of the dedicated card.